Copaiba Copaiba (Brazil)

 Communities in the rural Amazon are among the most poverty-stricken in Brazil.
 The state of Amazonas is Brazil’s fourth poorest state, with approximately 17% of the 3.6 million people living below the poverty line.
 Rural populations in Brazil tend to have the highest rates of poverty, due in part to lack of support for smallholder farmers.

-Many families in this region generate income through collecting copaiba and other forest products, but sales can be inconsistent and unreliable. d0TERRA seeks intentional partnerships that add value to copaiba resin trade for the harvesters involved.
+Many families in this region generate income through collecting copaiba and other forest products, and sell their oleoresin to buyers passing through, or when going to town, but sales can be inconsistent and unreliable.
+Others leave their homes for periods of time to work in the nearest cities. d0TERRA seeks intentional partnerships that add value to copaiba resin trade for the harvesters involved and help sustain their way of life in their home villages.

 Supported by the Co-Impact Sourcing® Challenge Fund, one of our sourcing partners worked with two Amazonian cooperatives in Apuí and Oriximiná to improve harvester safety and practices.
-Our partner provided tailored PPE like gloves, boots, and hats, along with training on safe, sustainable harvesters.
-The project concluded with a “Copaiba Good Collection Practices manual,” promoting responsible harvesting and reinforcing commitment to environmental stewardship and community well-being.
+Our partner provided tailored PPE like gloves, boots, and hats, along with training on safe, sustainable harvesting.
+The project concluded with a “Copaiba Good Collection Practices” manual, promoting responsible harvesting and reinforcing commitment to environmental stewardship and community well-being.
+This project not only meets immediate needs like health and safety, but also creates a lasting foundation for the future, promoting safe work practices for the long-term success of these harvesters.

-Another sourcing partner seeks to build the capacity of a local harvester, not only to sell their own resin, but also to build a network of harvesters and organize their payments and raw material deliveries.
+Another sourcing partner seeks to build the capacity of local harvesters, not only to sell their own resin, but also to build a network of harvesters and organize their payments and raw material deliveries.
+Training in the necessary paperwork and business registration support—along with investment in a boat to transport the oleoresin—has empowered these harvesters to bring more income home.

-In 2019, the doTERRA Healing Hands Foundation (dHHF) funded a dental clinic for 350 residents of seven remote Copaiba-harvesting communities to address urgent oral healthcare needs.
-This initiative marked the beginning of our ongoing relationship focused on developing health and education infrastructure in these communities.
+In 2019, the dōTERRA Healing Hands Foudation (dHHF) funded a dental clinic for 350 residents of seven remote Copaiba-harvesting communities to address urgent oral healthcare needs.

-Through these, and several other initiatives, doTERRA and its partners are helping families gain the tools, knowledge, and resources they need to thrive.
-From better healthcare to improved education, these efforts are laying the groundwork for stronger, more resilient communities, where people can grow their businesses, protect their environment, and secure a better future for their children.
+Through these initiatives, families and communities are reclaiming their futures and gaining the tools, knowledge, and resources they need to thrive. dōTERRA is honored to walk alongside them as a committed partner.
+Together, we’re laying the groundwork for stronger, more resilient communities, from improved healthcare to better education facilities.
+A culture is being created where people can grow their businesses, protect their environment, and secure a better future for their children.

 Comments